wolkenlosIT/proxmox-nextcloudTALK-bridge/README.md

 ```shell
 openssl rand -hex 16
 ```
 6. Copy the secret and let´s create our environments file.
 Fill it out, too!
+Don´t change the port if you don´t know what you are doing!
 ```shell
 sudo nano /etc/proxmox-talk-bridge.env
 ```